statecharts/statecharts.github.io/fizzbuzz.md

 ```

-The tradeoffs we’ll be exploring are:
+The tradeoffs we'll be exploring are:

 * (example 1): The `i%3` and `i%5` appear twice each in the code.
-It would be nice to have a solution that didn’t need to re-check this code.
+It would be nice to have a solution that didn't need to re-check this code.
 Using i%15 is just an obfuscation.
-* (example 2): Some solutions build up a string of "fizz" if divisible by 3 and append "buzz" if divisible by 5, then print the string if it’s nonzero and the digit otherwise.
+* (example 2): Some solutions build up a string of "fizz" if divisible by 3 and append "buzz" if divisible by 5, then print the string if it's nonzero and the digit otherwise.
 This obfuscates the fact that the string serves two purposes; boolean _and_ a string value.
-It doesn’t scale if you have to extend the code to support different rules, since you need to re-evaluate how these strings are being used.
+It doesn't scale if you have to extend the code to support different rules, since you need to re-evaluate how these strings are being used.
 * (example 3): The i%5 test could be put inside the i%3.
 In other words if `(i%3==0)` then, if `(i%5==0)` then print fizzbuzz, else fizz.
 But then the i%5 test needs to be repeated outside the whole if test.
 At least the i%3 test is only done once.

 In each of these, consider